 The quick link above is to enable you to access the NHS Digital GDPR information link for your reference.

-Occasionally there may be a legal reason for collecting or sharing data, such as for employees when we have to collect the information for the HMRC, or, should you have an accident, we may need to provide details of this to the relevant health and safety authorities.
+Other legal reasons for collecting or sharing data, such as for employees when we have to collect the information for the HMRC, or, should you have an accident, we may need to provide details of this to the relevant health and safety authorities.
 We may also process your data based on legitimate interests, for example, in order to operate and improve our health services.

 |Personal Data Description||Purpose(s) for Processing|